FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Details/Encryption-Schema.md

 ## FHE over the Torus (TFHE)

-FHE over the Torus (TFHE) represents an advanced FHE method that offers notable improvements over traditional FHE technologies.
+FHE over the Torus (TFHE) represents an advanced FHE scheme that offers notable improvements over traditional FHE technologies.

 Blockchains basically deal with integer operations, whether handling large volumes of cryptocurrency transactions, managing smart contract states, or updating block indices.
 All these essential operations are based on integers.
 TFHE's efficient processing of computations is performed on integers in their encrypted form and thus provides significant added value.